SHathi28/Ethical-Hacking-Python-Scripts/README.md

 ![sha1Hash Password](README_Screenshots/sha1hash_Screenshot.png)

 ## Flooder, Sniffer, and Spoofer Scripts
+1. **arpSpoofer**: This Python script attempts to spoof ARP packets.
+The script will get the MAC address of the target IP address and attempt to send a packet from the local machine spoofed as the spoofed IP address.\

-1. **macChanger**: This Python script is designed to allow a user to change their MAC address of an interface of their choosing.
+2. **macChanger**: This Python script is designed to allow a user to change their MAC address of an interface of their choosing.
 The script will bring down the interface, change the MAC address, then bring the interface back up.\
 ![macChange Screenshot](README_Screenshots/macChanger_Screenshot.png)